botletebele66/POE-WEDE2050-Part-1/README.md

 1. Gift of the Givers Foundation.
 (2023).
 Who we are.
 Retrieved October 25, 2023, from https://giftofthegivers.org/who-we-are/
 2. Mbigi, L. (2005). *The spirit of African leadership*.
 In L. Mbigi & J. Maree (Eds.), *Ubuntu: The spirit of African transformation management* (pp. 1-16).
 Knowledge Resources.
 3. WordPress.org.
 (2023). *About WordPress*.
 Retrieved October 25, 2023, from https://wordpress.org/about/

+License
+© 2025 Ubuntu Rise Community Hub.
+All rights reserved.
+This website is created for educational and non-profit purposes.

+"Our humanity is bound up in each other.
+We rise together."